hexagonix/scriptsHX/README.md

 <div align="justify">

-* Externos.sh: must be in the `Externos` directory, at the root of the Hexagonix tree.
-All repositories with third party code must be cloned inside the `Externos` directory. `Externos.sh` is responsible for building and/or manipulating third-party code, such as applications and libraries.
+* Contrib.sh: must be in the `Contrib` directory, at the root of the Hexagonix tree.
+All repositories with third party code must be cloned inside the `Contrib` directory. `Contrib.sh` is responsible for building and/or manipulating third-party code, such as applications and libraries.
 * configure.sh: Must be in the root directory of the build tree.
 He is responsible for creating static files needed to build Hexagonix.
 Its execution can be started by `HX`, in case the necessary static files are not found.

 </div>